oaa-tools/bookmarklets/README.md

 * Lists
 * Forms (work in progress)

+To install the bookmarklets, please visit the [Accessibility Bookmarklets website](https://accessibility-bookmarklets.org).

 Instructions for using the web accessibility bookmarklets:

 * An outlined area (e.g., a heading outline with label 'h2') is referred